penumbra-zone/penumbra/docs/protocol/src/transactions/signing.md

 where the `type_url` is the variable-length Type URL of the transaction body message, and `len(type_url)` is the length of that string encoded as 8 bytes in little-endian byte order.

 Test vectors for the effect hash computation for 100 randomly generated `TransactionPlan`s are available [here](https://github.com/penumbra-zone/penumbra/tree/main/crates/core/transaction/tests/signing_test_vectors).
-You can also use a tool in that same repository to generate additional test vectors via:
+You can also use a tool in that same repository to re-generate those test vectors or generate additional random test vectors via:

 ```
-cargo test --test generate_transaction_signing_test_vectors
+cargo test -- --ignored --test generate_transaction_signing_test_vectors
 ```

 ## `Binding` Signature